scottstanie/insar/README.md

     password PASSWORD
 ```

-If you want to avoid this entirely, you can [use Mapzen's data] (https://registry.opendata.aws/terrain-tiles/) by specifying
+If you want to avoid this entirely, you can [use Mapzen's data hosted on AWS](https://registry.opendata.aws/terrain-tiles/) by specifying
 ```bash
 create-dem -g data/hawaii_bigger.geojson --data-source AWS
 ```